Will Xavier cover the spread vs. Cincinnati? Betting Trends, Record ATS

 Xavier vs. Cincinnati: Betting Trends, Record ATS, Home/Road Splits - December 9

-The Xavier Musketeers (4-5) are just 1.5-point favorites as they try to stop a three-game home losing streak when they square off against the Cincinnati Bearcats (7-0) on Saturday, December 9, 2023 at Cintas Center.
-The contest airs at 6:30 PM ET on Fox Sports 1.
-The matchup has an over/under set at 152.5 points.
+The Xavier Musketeers (4-5) are just 1.5-point underdogs as they look to end a three-game home losing streak when they host the Cincinnati Bearcats (7-0) on Saturday, December 9, 2023 at Cintas Center.
+The matchup airs at 6:30 PM ET on Fox Sports 1.
+The matchup's over/under is set at 153.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!